OpTic Gaming: Third roster (February 2018 – October 2019)

 On February 7, 2018, OpTic announced a new Danish/North American roster that saw the return of ShahZaM and stanislaw, joined by former North duo Kristian "k0nfig" Wienecke and René "cajunb" Borg.
 Rounding out the roster was Nicklas "gade" Gade, on loan from North Academy.
 ImAPet remained as the team's coach.
 The team failed to make any LAN appearances and had average online results leading to the roster going full Danish some two months after the roster was formed.
 ShahZaM, stanislaw and ImAPet were released from their contracts.
 OpTic acquired Marco "Snappi" Pfeiffer and Jakob "JUGi" Hansen from Heroic and picked up ex-North coach Casper "ruggah" Due.
 For the first time, OpTic would have a single nationality lineup all consisting of Danes.
 In the following months the team struggled achieving no notable placings other than a second place at Dreamhack Summer where they lost to EspiranTo and The Imperial in the final.
 When the Faceit Minor came along, OpTic were favorites to make the FACEIT Major.
 After a quick 2–0 in groups knocking over 3DMAX and ENCE respectively the team made it to the play-offs.
 Their first match-up was against Ninjas in Pyjamas who they bowled over in 3 maps including a 16-3 Victory on Inferno.
 They played ENCE in the next round where again they beat with a quick 2-1 Victory making the final of the minor qualifier and making the New challenger stage at the Major.
 The minor was not done as the Danish boys faced off against the Swedes again.
 They could not replicate their previous match as the Ninja's took them down 2–0.
 A successful run led them to the major but the elusive first LAN win again did not become reality.
 On October 11, 2019, k0nfig announced the disbanding of the team, marking an apparent end to OpTic CS:GO.

 League of Legends

-From the 2020 LCS season, the OpTic Gaming League of Legends roster was transferred to Immortals.
+Following the 2019 LCS season, the OpTic Gaming League of Legends roster was transferred to Immortals.

 Valorant

 After the merger of Envy Gaming and OpTic Gaming in 2021, OpTic took over Team Envy's Valorant division.
+The roster consisted of in-game leader Pujan "FNS" Mehta, Austin "crashies" Roberts, Victor "Victor" Wong, Jaccob "yay" Whiteaker, and Jimmy "Marved" Nguyen, as well as head coach Chet "Chet" Singh.
 The team won the 2022 Stage 1 Masters in Reykjavík, and finished runners-up at that year's Valorant Champions in Istanbul.
-After the team was denied entry into the newly-launched partnership leagues by Riot Games for the 2023 Valorant Champions Tour, all players and the coach were let go by the organization.
+After the team was denied entry into the newly launched partnership leagues by Riot Games for the 2023 Valorant Champions Tour, all players and the coach were let go by the organization.
+After this, the core (FNS, Victor, Crashies, Chet) moved to NRG Valorant.
+Marved went on to take a break, and Yay joined Cloud9, what was supposed to be a superteam.